 - The furry one keeps having a loud stomach rumbling and maybe even yelps with a stomach ache.

-- The four-legged friend vomits more frequently.
+- The four-legged friend vomits more often.

 - Your furry nose has an elevated temperature or even a fever.

-- Your dog suddenly has foul-smelling breath.
+- Your dog suddenly has bad breath.

 - Your dog is very restless for a long period of time - for no apparent reason.